-- (j) the person must be competent to conduct an FMC audit, and: - (i) has attained an advanced certificate of competence issued by an assessor; and - (ii) has provided such further information to an accredited body as the accredited body deems necessary in order to demonstrate the applicant's competence; - (2) The hours of audit work and the hours of work on FMC audits and/or similar audit engagements referred to in clause 3(1)(f) and (g) above must be completed under the supervision of:
+- (j) the person must be competent to conduct an FMC audit, and: - (i) has attained an advanced certificate of competence issued by an assessor; and - (ii) has provided such further information to an accredited body as the accredited body deems necessary in order to demonstrate the applicant's competence; - (2) The hours of audit work and the hours of work on FMC audits and/or similar audit engagements referred to in clause 3(1)(f) and (g) above must be completed under the supervision of: - (a) where the experience is completed in New Zealand after the commencement of the Act, a licensed auditor; - (b) where the experience is completed outside New Zealand, a person who is accredited or licensed to conduct audits in the country where the experience was gained; - (3) A person is not required to demonstrate that they comply with the hours of audit work requirements in clauses 3(1)(f) and (g) and is not required to be provide the advance certificate of competence required by clause 3(1)(j)(i) if the person: - (a) has completed sufficient ongoing audit work to maintain their knowledge and expertise in audit between the time they entered the profession and the date of their application. - (4) In relation to an application for renewal of a licence: - (a) the person is required to: the person is not required to have completed a professional course in auditing as required by clause 3(1)(d) if the person was not required to have completed that course in order to obtain their most recent auditor licence; and

-- (a) where the experience is completed in New Zealand after the commencement of the Act, a licensed auditor; - (b) where the experience is completed outside New Zealand, a person who is accredited or licensed to conduct audits in the country where the experience was gained; - (3) A person is not required to demonstrate that they comply with the hours of audit work requirements in clauses 3(1)(f) and (g) and is not required to be provide the advance certificate of competence required by clause 3(1)(j)(i) if the person: - (a) has completed sufficient ongoing audit work to maintain their knowledge and expertise in audit between the time they entered the profession and the date of their application. - (4) In relation to an application for renewal of a licence: - (a) the person is required to: - (i) have completed the ongoing competence requirements in clause 7 in the past five years; and - (ii) provide future plans for audit work (which must include at least 375 hours of work on FMC audits and/or similar audit engagements in the subsequent five years). - (b) the person is not required : - (i) have completed a professional course in auditing as required by clause 3(1)(d) if the person was not required to have completed that course in order to obtain their most recent auditor licence; and - (ii) provide the advanced certificate of competence required by clause 3(1)(j)(i); and - (iii) have completed the hours requirements in clause 3(1)(f) within the past five years, provided that the person has conducted sufficient audit work during the period of the licence to have maintained adequate knowledge and expertise, to the satisfaction of the relevant accredited body.
+- (b) the person is not required to provide the advanced certificate of competence required by clause 3(1)(j)(i); and - (c) the person is not required to have completed the hours requirements in clause 3(1)(f) and (g) within the past five years, provided that the person has conducted sufficient audit work during the period of their existing licence to have maintained adequate knowledge and expertise, to the satisfaction of the relevant accredited body.